Is the Stok Kangri Trek Open?

-Stok Kangri stands at an elevation of 20,100 ft. & is the highest mountain in the Stok Range in Ladakh region of India.
+Stok Kangri stands at an elevation of 20,100 ft. & is one of the highest mountains in the Stok Range in the Ladakh region of India.
+The highest being Kang Yatse II.

 Stok Kangri peak is located in Hemis National Park, near Stok village which is around 15 km southwest of the city of Leh, the capital of Ladakh.